datastax/nodejs-driver/examples/README.md

-# Node.js Driver usage samples
+# DataStax Node.js Driver usage samples

-These folder contains examples on how to use some features of the Node.js Driver for [Apache Cassandra][cassandra].
+These folder contains examples on how to use some features of the Node.js Driver for [DataStax Enterprise][dse].

 You should also visit the [Documentation][doc-index] and [FAQ][faq].